dtimofeev/Sanitizer/README.md

 # Aliases

-Aliases allow for a single definition of commonly used sanitation rules.
+Aliases allow for a single definition of commonly used sanitization rules.
 They can be defined via `SS::createAlias(string $name, SanitizerSchema  $schema)` and used as normal schema rules `SS::alias($name)` everywhere, no matter the depth.
 Because of the schemas nature these are also more memory efficient than defining a separate schemas.

 ##### Example:
 ```php